splunk/splunk-operator/docs/Examples.md

 apiVersion: enterprise.splunk.com/v3
 kind: MonitoringConsole
 metadata:
-  name: example_mc
+  name: example-mc
   finalizers:
   - enterprise.splunk.com/delete-pvc
 EOF
 ```

 There is no preferred order when running an MC pod; you can start the pod before or after the other CR's in the namespace.
 To associate a new MC pod with an existing CR that does not define the `monitoringConsoleRef`, you can patch those CR's and add it.
-For example: ```kubectl patch cm-idxc cm --type=json -p '[{"op":"add", "path":"/spec/monitoringConsoleRef/name", "value":example_mc}]'``` for a cluster manager and ```kubectl patch shc test --type=json -p '[{"op":"add", "path":"/spec/monitoringConsoleRef/name", "value":example_mc}]'``` for a search head cluster.
+For example: ```kubectl patch cm-idxc cm --type=json -p '[{"op":"add", "path":"/spec/monitoringConsoleRef/name", "value":example-mc}]'``` for a cluster manager and ```kubectl patch shc test --type=json -p '[{"op":"add", "path":"/spec/monitoringConsoleRef/name", "value":example-mc}]'``` for a search head cluster.

 ### Search Head Clusters